Clifford Kolmogorov-Arnold Networks: Experiments

-We also evaluated on larger datasets more connected to the real-world.
-We used the same complex-valued \emph{holography} \eqref{eq:syntheticFormulasHolography} dataset from \ac{cvkan} with $100.000$ samples for train and validation split combined and another $100.000$ samples for the test split.
-This formula is motivated by holography from physics, as the inputs into the function are a reference beam with electric field strength $E_R$, an object beam $E_0$ and a reconstruction beam $\widehat{E}_R$ used to reconstruct a hologram $H$
+We also evaluated on larger datasets more closely related to the real-world.
+We used the same complex-valued \emph{holography} dataset from \ac{cvkan} with $100\,000$ samples for train and validation split combined and another $100\,000$ samples for the test split.